 360 Checking and MONEY:

 That depends on the type of deposit you make.
-Deposits pulled from your external linked checking account are on hold for 2 business days and are unavailable for withdrawal during that time.
-Check deposits are also on hold for 2 business days; however, the first $200 of the total check deposit amount is made available the next business day.
+Deposits pulled from your external linked checking account are typically available on the second business day, but in some cases may be held longer (up to 3 business days).
+Deposits on hold are unavailable for withdrawal during that time.
+Keep in mind, transfers made from a Capital One Bank account are available right away.
+Check deposits are generally available next business day.
+However, in some cases, some or all of your deposit may be held for up to 5 business days.
 Deposits begin earning interest on the 2nd business day after the transaction is initiated.
 (If you're depositing a check from another 360 Checking or from a Capital One Bank account, the entire amount of the check will be available the next business day.)

-Keep in mind, checks deposited using CheckMate have slightly different hold times than regular transfers.
+Keep in mind, checks deposited using Mobile Deposit have slightly different hold times than regular transfers.
 Learn More